shakhscode/DataCleaningAndExploration-with-SQL-HotelBookings-dataset/README.md

 report = pf.ProfileReport(df,explorative=True, dark_mode=True)
 report.to_file('report.html')
 ```
-We can host the report.html file in local server and based on the report we can do whatever need to do with this dataset.
+We can host the 'report.html' file in local server by just clicking it and based on the report we can do whatever need to do with this dataset.

 The generated EDA report shows that following columns contain missing values.

 ![](NULLValues.jpg)

-So now it has become easier to find the which columns contain NULL values.
+So now it has become easier to find which columns contain NULL values.
 ### 4.1.2 Cleaning the missing and null values
-- Since the columns 'agent' and 'company' contains high % of NULL values, so entire columns are deleted.
+- Since the columns 'agent' and 'company' contain high % of NULL values, so entire columns are deleted.
-- Since columns 'children' and 'country' contains few rows with NULL values so respective rows are removed.
+- Since columns 'children' and 'country' contain few rows with NULL values so respective rows are removed rather than removing the entire column.

 [Check the file how I cleaned the missing values and null values](cleaningMissingAndNullValues.sql)

 ### 4.2 Checking duplicate values
-Using CTID in PostgreSQL we can check for exact duplicate values in the dataset.
+Using CTID in PostgreSQL we can check the number of rows that are exactly duplicate.
+And then we need to delete the duplicate rows if there are some.
 [Check this file](CheckingDuplicateValues.sql).

 ### Step 5: Exploring the dataset
 [Now lets explore the dataset to answer the following questions-](DataExploration.sql)
-- What is the most busiest month, i.e in which month highest bookings were done ?
+- What is the busiest month, i.e on which month highest bookings were done ?
-- Whether in weeknight or in weekend nigths number of customers are higher ?
+- Whether in weeknights or in weekend nigths number of customers were higher ?
+- What kind of hotel is mostly preffered , city hotel or resort hotel ?
 - What is the mostly reserved room type?
-- What is the mostly used way for booking a hotel?
+- What is the mostly used way to book a hotel?
 - How many customers carry babies or children with them?
-- What kind of hotel is mostly preffered , city hotel or resort hotel ?